1. What did you do in 2022 that you’d never done before?

 5. Where did you travel?

-7. What date or event from 2017 will remain etched upon your memory, and why?
+7. What event from 2022 will remain etched upon your memory?

 8. What was your biggest achievement of the year?